bw-project-zak-web30/backend/README.md

         "owner_id": 3
     }

-## user ownder can delete equipment
+## user owner can delete equipment
     ENDPOINT IN PROGRESS

 ## USER -OWNER- GET for all equipment they are renting out.